SimonDosda/SimonDosda.github.io/_drafts/2021-06-23-blog-github-pages-3-content.markdown

 To filter on my most interesting repositories, I only display repositories that are not forked and contain topics.
 Feel free to use the conditions that suit you the best.

-I then display the repository name as a linked title, its description, list of topics and last update date.
+I then display the repository name, description, list of topics, and last update date.
+The title also links to the repository URL.

 Here is the code and the result.

-{% raw %}
 ```markdown
 {% for repo in site.github.public_repositories %}